chef/automate/components/automate-chef-io/content/docs/desktop.md

 The _Node Details_ display shows the details of a single desktop and includes a visualization of its check-in history.

 The individual check-in history displays the desktop's latest status for each day with an associated icon.
+Hover over a status icon to see the status name.
-Statuses include "converged" (check box icon), "unchanged" (dash icon), "error" (exclamation point icon), or "unknown" (question mark icon).
+Statuses include "converged" (check box icon), "unchanged" (dash icon), "error" (exclamation point icon), or "missing" (question mark icon).
-The check-in history's format can appear in grid icon, status list, or selectable JSON form.
-Select the gear icon at the top of the display to make these modifications.
 The timescale of the check-in history can also switch between "Last 2 Weeks" and "Last 4 Weeks."

 The individual desktop has an information panel that displays the following data: Overview, Chef Infra Client, System, Virtualization, and Kernel.